yairm210/Purity/docs/development/kotlin-ir-documentation.md

 ## IrGetValue

-An IrExpression that retrieves the value of a local variable, which can be val or var.
+An `IrExpression` that retrieves the value of a local variable, which can be val or var.

 To find out about the actual val/var being referenced, you need to check `irGetValue.symbol.owner` which is a `IrValueDeclaration`.

 For example, `irValueDeclaration.isVar` indicates mutability.

+## IrProperty

+Unlike local variables, all class properties are represented by `IrProperty`, which generates behind the scenes:

+- An `IrField` for the backing field
+- a getter `IrFunction`
+- a setter `IrFunction` (for `var` properties)

+This means all access to properties is through the getter/setter functions (`IrCall`) and not through `IrGetValue`